Subscribe To This Site

 I'm sure no-one has any real difficulty in recognising brambles - the plant from which blackberries grow.
 In the spring I will photograph the seedling plant which can look quite innocent.
 Even, so they still have baby prickles as part of the young plant, so they can deliver an unpleasant scratch.

-The fruits of Bryony go from pale green to bright red.
+The fruits of white bryony go from pale green to bright red.
 They are very poisonous, so this is one to be fierce with if you have small children playing in the garden.
 It has beautiful curling tendrils like tightly coiled springs.

 Identifying weeds such as bryony is easy once the plant is big and has berries.
-The young plant is distinctive in the early spring - I'll post pictures then.
+The young plant is also distinctive in the early spring as it grows so quickly.

 Buttercup: sends runners out so it can be a persistent and rather choking threat top other plants.
 Dig it out carefully with a trowel, or hoe away in dry weather.